(part 2: https://engineerdog.com/2023/04/03/moneyball-for-etsy-listings-data-driven-strategies-to-find-the-best-craft-opportunities/)

 Since your customers are people without their own printers there will likely be some hand holding to get them through the process.
 You have to describe the process, properties of typical materials, why their design is bad/can’t be done/could be made better/etc, and generate quotes that may not even be carried out.
 This excessive yet necessary prep-time is all work that people expect to receive but not pay for.

 While 3D hubs is good for ensuring that you actually get paid for the work that you do, you can only ever work toward earning todays bread, never tomorrow’s!

 Other services that can be offered aside from 3D printing for hire are 3d scanning, 3d modelling, and part finishing.
-Each requires its own set of tools and skillset but I think the above bolded statement applies well to all of them.
+Each requires its own set of tools and skillset but I think the above bolded statement applies equally as well to all of them.